Attend a two–day international conference

 Amina Sboui was threatened after posting topless photos of herself on Facebook carrying the slogan: “My Body is not the Source of Anyone’s Honour”.
 An international campaign was launched on her behalf.
 On 1 May, Amina tried to enter the meeting of the Congress for the Republic to denounce a Minister.
 On May 19, she was arrested for having scrawled a slogan on the wall of a cemetery in Kairouan.
 Though she was sentenced to more than two years imprisonment, she was released in August 2013.

 Bahram Soroush is a founding member of the Council of Ex-Muslims of Britain.
 He is a social and political analyst and commentator that has been interviewed in a variety of British and international news media, including the BBC, ITN and New Channel TV.
-He is a Central Committee Member of the Worker-communist Party of Iran and the Public Relations Officer of the Free Them Now!
-Campaign to Free Jailed Workers in Iran.
+He is a Central Committee member of the Worker-communist Party of Iran and a co-host of Bread and Roses, a political-social TV magazine.

 Caroline Fourest is a French writer, editor of the magazine ProChoix, and author of Frère Tariq, a critical look at the works of Tariq Ramadan.
 She has written many books on such topics as the conservative right, the pro-life movement and on current fundamentalist trends in Abrahamic religions.
 She served as President of the Gay and Lesbian Center and has received several awards for her work, including the National award of “Laïcité” in 2005, and the “Award of the political book” in 2006.